Seton Hall University School of Law is available to students and graduates of other law schools under the following terms and conditions:

 - Reciprocal services are available on a one-to-one basis to graduates and students of all ABA-accredited law schools who permit Seton Hall University School of Law students and alumni the use of their services.

 - Requests for reciprocity must be made in writing by the Office of Career Services from the requesting law school.
-All students/graduates who are granted reciprocity privileges must bring their approval letter from Seton Hall for security purposes.
-Please call our office before each visit.
 Walk-in requests will not be honored!
-Students/graduates must also check in at the Security Desk and with the Office of Career Services each visit.

-- Students/Graduates will have 3 visits to use within a 3 month period, beginning with the date of first visit.
-The office will remain open to reciprocity visitors until our “blackout periods” for Spring OCI from February 1st through April 5th and for Fall OCI from July 1st through November 15th.
+- Reciprocity will not be available during “blackout periods” for Spring Recruitment from February 1st through May 1st and for Fall Recruitment from July 1st through November 15th.
 Upon written request and review, reciprocity is renewable.

 - Individuals granted reciprocity must comply with all University Rules and Regulations during their visit.